-EU policy should evolve from primarily controlling and reducing wastes to developing secondary resources and reducing consumption of virgin materials.
+EU policy needs to change from controlling and reducing wastes to developing secondary resources and reducing consumption of virgin materials.
 These objectives are key to EU resource security and sustainability.

-This requires redefining waste and/or defining secondary raw materials, revising the Waste Hierarchy, reform of waste regulation, as well as actions on fiscality (including Extended Producer Responsibility funding, import adjustment mechanisms to avoid externalising resource consumption in imported products), standards, Green Public Procurement, the CAP and other incentives and enforcement.
+This requires redefining waste and/or defining secondary raw materials, revising the Waste Hierarchy, reform of waste regulation, as well as actions on fiscality (including Extended Producer Responsibility funding and import adjustment mechanisms to avoid externalising resource consumption in imported products), standards, Green Public Procurement, the CAP and other incentives and enforcement.

-A revised Waste Hierarchy's overarching principle should be the reduction of natural resource extraction.
+A revised Waste Hierarchy's first principle should be the reduction of natural resource extraction.